How do I apply to UCAELI?

 - Boston – Storrs/Storrs – Boston: four departures daily

-The easiest way to arrive at UCAELI is to fly into Bradley International Airport (BDL) in Hartford/Springfield.
-From Bradley UCAELI can arrange an airport pick up service from Avalon Limo to bring you to the University of Connecticut.
+The easiest way to arrive at UCAELI is to fly into Bradley International Airport (BDL) in Windsor Locks, Connecticut.
+From Bradley International Airport, UCAELI can arrange an airport pick up service to the University of Connecticut.

 From Kennedy Airport (JFK)

-Option 1 From Kennedy Airport (JFK) in New York take the AIR TRAIN to Jamaica Station (the last stop).
+Option 1: From Kennedy Airport (JFK) in New York take the AIR TRAIN to Jamaica Station (the last stop).
 At Jamaica Station transfer to the “E” Line (Blue Line).
 Take the “E” Line all the way to Manhattan and exit at “42 Street – Port Authority Bus Terminal” Take the Peter Pan bus from New York Port Authority Bus Terminal to Storrs, University of Connecticut.
-The ticket is $29.00.
+The ticket cost varies.

 For a map of the NYC subway system please click here.

-Option 2 Take a Taxi from JFK Airport to New York Port Authority Bus Terminal on 42nd St. Take the Peter Pan bus from New York Port Authority Bus Terminal to Storrs, University of Connecticut.
-The ticket is $29.00.
+Option 2: Take a Taxi from JFK Airport to New York Port Authority Bus Terminal on 42nd St. Take the Peter Pan bus from New York Port Authority Bus Terminal to Storrs, University of Connecticut.

 From Logan Airport (BOS)